 Review and update existing protocols and procedures related to opioid prescription management.
-These may include strategies selected from the toolkit, listed on page 13.
+These may include strategies selected from the toolkit, listed below.

-Identify the other strategies in this toolkit that the practice will implement, and develop appropriate protocols.
-(See "Team Approach to Opioid Prescription Management" sample protocol in Appendix E.)
+Identify the other strategies in this toolkit that the practice will implement and develop appropriate protocols.
+(See "Protocol for Team Approach to Opioid Prescription Management" in Appendix E.)